Being in sync was the trend some time ago.

 You get my point.
 Synchronous communication is how we naturally communicate.

 But how we naturally do things has proven to be not the best way around.
-When we look at how our lives look today, much of what we see is the result of innovation and optimizations.
-Driving electrical cars instead of horse carriages, ordering in on Uber Eats instead of cooking ourselves, there’s not much our current lifestyles have in common with what seemed natural for our parents or in our childhoods.
+When we look at how our lives look today, much of what we see results from innovation and optimizations.
+Driving electric cars instead of horse carriages, ordering in on Uber Eats instead of cooking ourselves, there's not much our current lifestyles have in common with what seemed natural for our parents or in our childhoods.

 So there’s definitely a big question mark above whether natural is desirable.

 For synchronous communication as well.